pawelmalak/flame/README.md

 # - flame.icon=custom to make changes in app. ie: custom icon upload
 ```

 > "Use Docker API" option must be enabled for this to work.
-You can find it in Settings > Other > Docker section
+You can find it in Settings > Docker

 You can also set up different apps in the same label adding `;` between each one.